 Effective June 26, Maine is utilizing a “Certificate of Compliance (PDF)” and requiring all adult visitors submit the certificate prior to, or upon arrival, at their lodging establishment or rental.

 The certificate requires each visiting adult to complete and sign an attestation that he or she either has had a negative test for COVID-19 consistent with CDC guidance or agrees to comply with Maine’s quarantine.
 The visitor will also submit they are not currently experiencing symptoms of COVID-19.

-The lodging establishment will retain a copy of the visitors “Certificate of Compliance.”
-They can also document the date of the guest’s first night of entry in Maine via a receipt, and any other guests in the party, in case they are traveling elsewhere and need to show verification of the first night of state in Maine.
+The lodging establishment will retain a copy of the visitor’s “Certificate of Compliance.”
+They can also document the date of the guest’s first night of entry in Maine via a receipt, and any other guests in the party, in case they are traveling elsewhere and need to show verification of the first night of stay in Maine.
 Visitors may be asked to furnish proof of the negative test result.

 - Should seasonal Maine residents, workers, or other visitors get a COVID-19 test prior to arrival?

 The State encourages those individuals to “know before you go”, which means to receive a test result before traveling to Maine.
 If they are tested before they travel, they should stay at home between the time of their test and their arrival in Maine and, if tested upon arrival in Maine, they should quarantine until a negative result is received.
 Individuals driving through or to states not exempt from Maine’s policy must stay in their cars and not interact with individuals to avoid the requirement to quarantine or get a test.

 - Will I have my symptoms checked daily in Maine?

 Through Maine’s public health system, or through visits to Maine sites, businesses and establishments, you may be asked about whether you have any COVID-like symptoms.

 - What if I travel to multiple locations and lodging establishments during my visit to Maine?